 Excel VBA: Save and Close Workbook (5 Suitable Examples)

-In this article, we will show you 5 methods of using Excel VBA to save and close Workbook.
-As time is very valuable, we can save a lot of time by skipping mundane tasks using Excel VBA.
-Moreover, We have taken a dataset consisting of 3 columns: “Name”, “Born”, and “Latest Work”.
+For this tutorial, we have taken a dataset consisting of 3 columns: “Name”, “Born”, and “Latest Work”.
 This dataset represents 6 people’s birth year and their latest film information.

 Dataset: excel vba save and close workbook